Regw03/web_project_3/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster. this project sucked.

 Good luck and have fun!

+### Description
+this project three in the practicum software engineering program.
+It features html and CSS languages.
+Using a figma brief this project was created following a mockup a designer had created.
+This website is responsive to screen sizes. achieved using css grid systems and @media query's. features clicable buttons and images from various students and artist home towns.